preactjs/next-plugin-preact/README.md

 ## Usage

 Create a next.config.js in your project and apply the plugin.
-This

 ```js
 // next.config.js